bluesky/bluesky-queueserver/docs/source/workflow.rst

 Running RE Manager as a Service
 *******************************

-The following example demonstrates how to start RE Manager as a service from local user account.
+The following example demonstrates how to start RE Manager as a user service, which does not require root access.
 The manager is started in the most basic configuration.
 Change the configuration by setting by setting environment variables and additional parameters of ``start-re-manager`` as needed.
 Setting up the service requires two files: service configuration file and the script that starts RE Manager.
 Replace ``<user-name>`` in file paths and the script files with the correct user name.
 It is also assumed that the Queue Server is installed in *bs-qserver* environment using *miniconda3*.